krismichalski/docker-rails/README.md

 When you start this image, you can adjust some of the behavior by passing one or more environment variables.

+### RAILS_VERSION

+Default: `'~> 5.0'`

+You can specyfi what version of rails you want to install.

+Instalation will occur only once and only if command passed to docker run was not changed or it contains words rails, rake or bundle.

+Note: Has no effect in mini versions, because they have rails preinstalled.

 ### APP_NAME